gaelblanchard/Employee-Data-Project/README.md

 5) a) Run following command in Terminal Window:  python3 test_collab.py file_1 file_2 file_3 file_4 file_5 file_6

    b) Run following command in Terminal Window and follow instructions from the interface: python3 test_collab.py

-# Objective(s):
-Given csv files that represent organizations, projects, employees and skills initialize 2 databases.
-One database is MongoDb and the other is Neo4j.
-Create a function to find a user and all of their related information.
-Create functions that can group users by a specific skill, degree, organization or location.
-Implement a function to determine users with same interests and skills within a 10 mile distance.
-Implement a function to determine a trusted colleague of colleagues.

 # Our Data:
-6 seperate csv files that have been provided.
-Therefore cleanup is not necessary.
+6 seperate csv files are provided.
+Therefore, cleanup is not necessary.
 However if cleanup was necessary we could incorporate seperate procedures on every csv file following these stipulations:

 User Csv file: Ensure no repetitions in user_id, and proper formats for all columns